The 60s Revolution: Music, Protests & the Fight for Change

 🎶 Music and activism were colliding, shaping an entire generation.

-🌼 The 60s: A Revolution in Music, Fashion & Mindset
+The 60s Revolution in Music, Fashion & Mindset

 The 60s gave us artists who weren’t afraid to speak up.
-From Bob Dylan’s protest anthems to The Beatles’ shift from boy-next-door to counterculture icons, music became a tool for revolution.
+From Bob Dylan’s poetic resistance to The Beatles’ journey from mop-tops to mind-openers, music wasn’t just something you danced to—it was something you believed in.

 Civil Rights anthem that gave voice to the pain and hope of a generation.